 Malvern

 Malvern was born in 1971 in Harare, Zimbabwe, as the 4th of 5 sons he enjoyed a happy early childhood.
-However his family fortune changed dramatically and by the time he turned 14, his father image025had died and his mother had lost her job leaving Malvern to step up to take the family burden onto his young shoulders.
+However his family fortune changed dramatically and by the time he turned 14, his father had died and his mother had lost her job leaving Malvern to step up to take the family burden onto his young shoulders.

 “Going to school was difficult.
 I had to school myself by selling vegetables and trying to do everything to survive.”
 Of the 5 sons, Malvern was the one to shoulder most of the support for his family.
 His oldest brother had his hands’ full providing for his own family, the second born was in college, the third had died from a sickness and the youngest was his dependent.

 It was then that Malvern began his career in craft, sculpting wire motorbikes and helicopters to sell to tourists and across the border in South Africa.
-“All the money I got, I used to look after my image026family,” he explains nobly.
+“All the money I got, I used to look after my family,” he explains nobly.

 He then moved to South Africa in the hope of improving his income.
 Times were extremely difficult for Malvern as he was settling in Cape Town.
 Initially, the odd jobs he obtained were exploitative of his desperation and hazardous to his health.
 Back home, his mother suffered a stroke and broke her leg.
 His wife and young sons were in Zimbabwe and he struggled to send them and his mother money.